apache/activemq-artemis/docs/user-manual/en/address-model.md

 `management-browse-page-size` is the number of messages a management resource can browse.
 This is relevant for the `browse, list and count-with-filter` management methods exposed on the queue control.
 Default is `200`.

+`management-message-attribute-size-limit` is the number of bytes collected from the message for browse.
+This is relevant for the `browse and list` management methods exposed on the queue control. messages longer than this value appear truncated.
+Default is `256`.
+Use `-1` to switch this limit off.
+Note that memory needs to be allocated for all messages that are visible at a given moment.
+Setting this value too high may impact the browser stability due to the large amount of memory that may be required to browse through many messages.

 `default-purge-on-no-consumers` defines a queue's default `purge-on-no-consumers` setting if none is provided on the queue itself.